 Start by getting the basic items.
 You will need cotton gauze, garlic clove, warm compress, and first-aid tape.
 When you have all of this, you will be ready to start the treatment.

-- Apply warm compress on the affected area.
+- Apply warm garlic compress on the affected by toenail fungus area.
 This will open up the pores, and fungus will start going upwards.
 Fungus thrives in moist, warm areas so it will naturally go towards the compress.
 Needless to say, your task is to attract as much as fungus as possible so you can eradicate it

 - You will now have to mash the garlic.
 After you've got your mash, you can place it on the gauze.
 Add another gauze on top of it so that the garlic mash is sandwiched.
 Make sure to get a gauze in an appropriate size, depending on the affected area.
 It should be big enough to cover everything, but not bigger than that

 - The gauze needs to be closed from all sides with tape.
 After you've done this, make sure to place the on the toenail.
 The gauze needs to stay on your foot throughout the day.
 However, you will have to change it several times a day.
 While you can reuse the gauze, it is necessary to prepare a new garlic mash each time.
 This has to be done every 3 to 5 hours.
 Also, garlic has to be fresh